hasura/graphql-engine/docs/graphql/core/schema/tables.rst

     where: article_bool_exp!
   ): article_mutation_response

-The auto-generated resolvers for these fields will allow you to query and mutate data in our table.
+These auto-generated fields will allow you to query and mutate data in our table.

 See the :ref:`query <graphql_api_query>` and :ref:`mutation <graphql_api_mutation>`